 Relaxation (mind and body)

-Click the button to access the Stage 1 exercise booklet (please note that only people registered for our Staying Steady programme will receive the full pack contents as described).
+Click on the relevant button to access the Stage’s exercise booklet (please note that only people registered for our Staying Steady programme will receive the full pack contents as described).

 If you feel that you would benefit from our Staying Steady programme then please contact the team.

 We have a Get Active At Home playlist on our You Tube channel and our Physical Activity Team have designed a Staying Steady 10 Step Home Workout that will help you improve your strength and balance.

 If you have a pre-existing medical condition or any concerns, talk to your doctor or health professional before starting any exercise programme.
 Stop exercising and consult your physician if you feel dizzy, faint, light-headed or if you experience any discomfort, only you can monitor your condition during your workout and you are responsible for exercising within your limits.